RTEMS/rtems-docs/user/support/contrib.rst

 It has been our experience that integrated ports tend to ultimately be of better quality and stay up to date from release to release.

-''Why should we communicate up front?
-We're happy to let the RTEMS developers integrate our stuff later.''
+    Why should we communicate up front?
+We are happy to let the RTEMS developers integrate our stuff later.

 See above.
 It will save work for you over both the short and the long term, and it is the right thing to do.

-''Aspects of my target environment that my application exploits are still under NDA.''
+    Aspects of my target environment that my application exploits are still under NDA.

 Nevertheless, if the target hardware is built of any commercial parts that are generally available including, but not limited to, the CPU